Hack days at Feather

 The hack day pot

 We use Notion to organize hack day projects and ideas.
-Each project would get its own page, with a brief statement of the problem and suggested solution.
+Each project has its own dedicated page, featuring a brief description of the problem and a proposed solution.

-Anyone in the company is welcome to contribute to the pot.
-When someone adds a new page, you’ll see a Slack update – this is an invitation to pick this up for your next hack day.
+Everyone in the company is encouraged to contribute ideas.
+When someone creates a new page, a Slack notification is sent out – this serves as an open invitation to consider it for your next hack day project.

 # What’s the problem?